-Below is a list of questions you should ask on behalf of clients.
+Below is a list of questions that real estate agents should ask on behalf of their clients.

 - Tell me about your experience with HECM for Purchase loans and clients. - Can you provide resources about HECM for Purchase that I can share with my clients? - Why is this type of loan beneficial for senior clients? - What are some typical challenges that HECM for Purchase buyers may experience during this process?